kaif-S2002/landing-page-project/README.md

 # landing-page-project
-creating a product landing page using HTML, CSS & Javascript.
+Created a product landing page using HTML, CSS & Javascript.